Tales for Tails Reading Program

 Tuesdays and Wednesdays

-The last reading session will be taken at 11:00am for the morning program time, and at 4:30pm for the afternoon program time.
+The last reading session will be taken at 3:30pm for the afternoon program time.

 No appointment necessary, walk-in basis only